AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 Used in conjunction with `maxPages` for search result pagination.
 This parameter defines the max number of pages.

 [optional] `string continuationToken`
-An optional parameter used for search pagination to retrieve a given page in the paged search results.
+Retrieves a specific page of the search results.

 ### Response
 Returns an array of assets matching the search query and the total number of assets returned specified as Total-Count in the HTTP response header.